โ† All Articles & Guides

 The 3 Common Misconceptions

 1. "PREVENT is about Muslims."
 FALSE.
 PREVENT covers all forms of extremism โ€” far-right, far-left, incel-linked, single-issue, and Islamist.
-The majority of referrals in 2022โ€“23 were not linked to Islamist ideology.
+In 2024/25 only 10% of referrals related to Islamist extremism, compared with 21% for the extreme right wing and 34% with no clear ideology.

 2. "A referral means the police will be involved."
 Not automatically.
 Channel is a voluntary, multi-agency support programme.
 Most referrals result in a support plan โ€” not a police investigation.
 The focus is on early intervention.